Sexual Harassment and Title IX

 Steps to take if you think you may have been involved in a sexual harassment, sexual assault or gender-based incident:

 - First: remember that a sexual assault or gender-based incident is NEVER the victim’s fault.

 - Report the incident to your local program staff to access local support resources such as confidential victim services, access to medical assistance, help with reporting to police (only if you choose to do so), potential housing changes, academic accommodations, etc.)

 - Know that Whitman on-campus support services are available to you from a distance regardless of where you are studying and regardless of who else (fellow student, stranger, etc.) is involved in the incident.
-We recommend that you report the incident to either Juli Dunn (firstname.lastname@example.org), Associate Dean of Students and Title IX Administrator, or Jessica Matthews (email@example.com), Sexual Assault Victim's Advocate.
+We recommend that you report the incident to either Thomas Witherspoon (firstname.lastname@example.org) Vice President of Diversity & Inclusion and Title IX Coordinator, or Jessica Matthews (email@example.com), Sexual Assault Victim's Advocate.

 - If you are a responding student and an incident report is brought against you, you will be held to the standards and adjudication of your program and those of Whitman College.